20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 2 – Admire the vistas from São Rafael Beach viewpoint

-Praia de São Rafael, Albufeira, that's surrounded by bright orange cliffs with golden sand and crystal-clear turquoise water, with many chairs and umbrellas, a restaurant and people walking on the sand and taking pictures from its viewpoint.
+Praia de São Rafael, one of the best beaches in Albufeira, is surrounded by bright orange cliffs with golden sand and crystal-clear turquoise water.
+There are many chairs and umbrellas, a restaurant and people walking on the sand and taking pictures from its viewpoint.

 The best way to explore the breathtaking Algarvian coastline is definitely by boat.

-This is the reason that when you’re in the Algarve, you shouldn’t miss the opportunity to sail along with beautiful scenery and discover sea caves, grottoes, hidden gems beaches and magnificent rock formations from the perspective of the boat.
+This is the reason that when you’re in the Algarve, you don’t miss the opportunity to sail along with beautiful scenery and discover sea caves, grottoes, hidden gem beaches and magnificent rock formations from the perspective of the boat.

-There are several boat trips that you can take while in Albufeira and the more popular choices are: Benagil Caves Boat Cruise, 2.5-Hour Dolphin Watching and Caves Cruise, and 3-Hour Cave and Coastline Boat Trip.
+There are several Albufeira boat trips that you can take, and the more popular choices are: Benagil Cave Tour from Albufeira, 2.5-Hour Dolphin Watching and Caves Cruise (a must-do if you’re with kids), and 3-Hour Cave and Coastline Boat Trip.

 Many boats berthed in the Marina de Albufeira, and people leaving an orange tour boat

-Book your tour in advance, especially in the summer.
+I recommend booking your boat trip in Albufeira in advance, especially in the summer.

 4 – Wandering around the Old Town

 The main streets, Rua 25 de Abril and 05 de Outubro, and squares, Largo Eng.
-Duarte Pacheco and 25 de Abril, are the busiest places in the Old Town, so after walking through them, I suggest you find narrower and quieter streets for a more relaxed atmosphere.
+Duarte Pacheco and 25 de Abril are the busiest places in the Old Town, so after walking through them, I suggest finding narrower and quieter streets for a more relaxed atmosphere.

-You should also get a bird’s eye view from Miradouro do Pau da Bandeira and Peneco, two famous attractions, and make your way down to the beaches, especially Praia dos Pescadores, an iconic Albufeira beach.
+And if you’re wondering where to go in Albufeira Old Town to get a bird’s eye view, head to Miradouro do Pau da Bandeira and Peneco, two famous viewpoints.
+Also, make your way down to the beaches, especially Praia dos Pescadores, an iconic Albufeira beach.

 Whether you go during the day or at night, you’ll find many things to do in Albufeira Old Town!